sevagh/Zen/README.md

 ### Usage

-Zen consists of:
-* libzen, a C++ library that depends on CUDA and IPP
-* zen, a reference command-line client, also written in C++

 #### libzen library examples

 #### zen command-line tool usage

 ## Development

-I currently build and compile zengarden on Linux (Fedora 32) using GCC 8, CUDA Toolkit 10.2, and nvcc on an amd64 Ryzen host with an NVIDIA RTX 2070 SUPER.
+I currently build and compile Zen on Linux (Fedora 32) using GCC 8, CUDA Toolkit 10.2, and nvcc on an amd64 Ryzen host with an NVIDIA RTX 2070 SUPER.
 All NVIDIA libraries were installed and managed using negativo17's Fedora nvidia repository.

-There are unit tests in the libzengarden source tree.
+There are unit tests in the libzen source tree.
 Memory and UB checks can be run during the test suite as follows.
 I favor asan over valgrind, but we need some special ASAN options to not clash with CUDA.
 I also try to use cuda-memcheck, but it slows execution down too much in some cases.

 ```
 $ mkdir -p build && cd build && cmake .. -GNinja -DENABLE_UBSAN=ON -DENABLE_ASAN=ON